Disappearance of Melanie Ethier: Theories

 Suggestions about what happened to Ethier are mostly speculative, as almost no evidence is known to the public.
 The OPP has disclosed very little information in the hopes of preserving the integrity of their investigation.
 The theory favoured by the OPP is that Ethier was driven away from the search area by a car on the night of her disappearance, either abducted by a stranger or lured into the vehicle by someone she knew.
 The search is complicated by the Trans-Canada Highway, which passes by the community and makes the possibility of a random assault by someone from outside the community more likely.

 The suggestion that Ethier was taken by her estranged father has been dismissed by the OPP, who have eliminated him as a suspect.
 Celine has criticized the unlikely theory that her daughter was forced into a sex trafficking ring.
-A relative of Ethier claimed to have been contacted by the Royal Canadian Mounted Police in Canmore, Alberta, in 2005 to alert them that a man in their custody had claimed responsibility for the crime but had died by suicide.
 One theory which posits that Ethier fell into the Wabi River and drowned has been dismissed by her family, as she knew how to swim and no remains were ever recovered from the river.

-Locations identified as possible places of interest in the investigation have included the Dawson's Point peninsula, investigated by police after a tip said Ethier was buried there; Mowat Landing, where multiple suspects claimed to have spent the weekend fishing; a cemetery in North Cobalt, where a homemade headstone inscribed "Rest in Peace Melanie Ethier" was found; and a bridge on the road between New Liskeard and Rouyn-Noranda, another site where her body was allegedly buried.
 Celine considers the North Cobalt cemetery to be the most likely spot where Melanie's body could be buried, as one of the suspects - Denis Léveillé - once worked for the cemetery and was very familiar with the surrounding area.
 In 2010, the television documentary Chasing Ghosts suggested Ethier could be one of over 600 unidentified decedents whose remains are kept in Canadian morgues and cemeteries.